Tit-spinetail

 Tit-spinetails are small passerine birds of the genus Leptasthenura, belonging to the ovenbird family Furnariidae.
 They are found in South America, particularly the southern and Andean parts of the continent.
 They are somewhat similar to birds of the tit family in their shape and feeding behaviour, hence the first part of their name.
 The "spinetail" part of their name refers to their long, pointed tail feathers.
 Tit-spinetails have short rounded wings, short pointed bills and are mainly brown in colour.
-Their nests are built in holes or in the old nests of other birds.
+Their nests are built in holes or the old nests of other birds.

 Taxonomy

 The genus Leptasthenura was introduced in 1853 by the German naturalist Ludwig Reichenbach.
 The name combines the Ancient Greek leptos meaning "thin", asthenēs meaning "weak" and oura meaning "tail".
 The type species was designated as the plain-mantled tit-spinetail by George Robert Gray in 1855.